Constructive, respectful feedback conversation using SBI.

 Try It This Week

-Pick one moment this week to give feedback using SBI.
+Pick one moment this week to practise SBI.
+It could be:

 👉 Download the SBI Feedback Framework